urbanopt/geojson-modelica-translator/docs/getting_started.rst

 Depending on the use case, the need to run all the steps above may not be needed.
 For example: it may be desirable to only generate the Modelica package and then open and run the model in a Modelica user interface such as Dymola.
-Or, there may be a case to simply generate the GeoJSON and System Parameter file from results of an URBANopt SDK simulation result set.
+Or, there may be a case to simply generate the System Parameter file from results of an URBANopt SDK simulation.
+These files can then be customized by hand to build a district system to meet your needs.

 Therefore, this Getting Started guide is broken up into three major setup steps.
 Each one requires all previous steps to be completed first.